SuadeLabs/fire/documentation/guarantee_scheme.md

 Sweden: National Debt Office – Deposit Insurance (NDO) United Kingdom: Financial Services Compensation Scheme (FSCS)

+(Note: bank deposits are no longer guaranteed by the Austrian Government).

 Note that unless specifically indicated an Institutional Protection Scheme (IPS) is not officially recognised as a DGS.

 See also: